icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

             memory or recaculating?
         - how is the `-O2` loop able to perform fewer operations?
         ```
-    5. Why would you want to use optimization level `-O0`?
+    5. Include the assembly code of the innermost loop of
+        `Filter_horizontal` at optimization level `-O3` in your report.
+    6. Based on the machine code of questions 2.3 and
+        2.6, explain the most important difference between the
+        `-O2` and `-O3` versions.
+Quote the relevant assembly
+        chunks and explain what additional optimization they represent.
 (3 lines)
+    7. Higher optimization levels can make debugging code harder.
+        Comparing the `-O0` to the `-O3` version, explain how the structure
+        of the generated assembly changed, and how it makes it harder to debug.
+(3 lines)
         ```{hint}
-        Compile the code with `-O3` and track the values of the variables `X`, `Y`, and `i` as you step through `Filter_horizontal`.
+        Track the values of the variables `X`, `Y`, and `i` as you step through `Filter_horizontal`.
         ```
-    6. Include the assembly code of the innermost loop of
-        `Filter_horizontal` at optimization level `-O3` in your report.
-    7. Based on the machine code of questions 2.3 and
-        2.6, explain the most important difference between the
-        `-O2` and `-O3` versions.
-(1 line)
-    8. What are two drawbacks of using a higher optimization level?
-(5 lines)

 3. **Automatic Vectorization**